PROGRAM INTEGRITY AND GUARANTEES

 The student will be permitted to retake such courses only one time.
-The college recognizes that unused skills deteriorate rapidly.
+The College recognizes that unused skills deteriorate rapidly.
 The assurances offered herein are to be requested within a two-year period dating from the awarding of the OCC degree.
-Students eligible for

 16 semester credit hours by Oakland Community College without charge, subject to the Career Skills Guarantee.

 The graduate must have an Associate in Applied Science Degree awarded at Oakland Community College, in a recognized specialty area (e.g., Computer Information Systems, Machine Tool Technology, Business Information Systems) as evidenced by